 There are a myriad of different rules and exceptions in legislation that pertain to different professions and industries.
 For example, employees from certain professions are exempted from the maximum working hours provision.
 The excluded professions differ from province to province, but common examples include lawyers, doctors, engineers, accountants, and architects.

 Not only are there exemptions to the rules, there are also special cases to consider.
 Unique maximum working hours rules are applicable to employees working in different industries, again dependent on their geographic locations.
 Young workers, fisherman, agricultural workers, taxi drivers, caretakers, are all examples of occupations that fall under the special maximum working hours provision.

-If an employee’s workplace rights are violated, it is crucial the employer remedy the mistake immediately.
-An employee may take his or her concerns to the Ministry of Labour, or whichever department that is responsibility for overseeing such claims in their region.
+If an employee’s workplace rights are violated, it's crucial the employer remedy the mistake immediately.
+An employee may take his or her concerns to the Ministry of Labour, or whichever department that is responsible for overseeing such claims in their region.

 How to get started:

 - Visit the website of your provincial or territorial government to find the employment standards legislation that applies to your business.

 - If you are still unsure even after conducting some of the initial research by yourself, try calling your provincial or territorial Ministry of Labour.
 As long as you are not seeking legal advice, they should be able to provide you with information regarding your rights and responsibilities under the employment standards legislation.